Tetrakern/fictioneer/DOCUMENTATION.md

 | Story ID | String | ID of a story post.
 Only used by the "Story Page/Mirror" page templates.
 | Show story header | Check | Renders the story header for the given story ID.
 "Story Page" template only.

-### Customize Stories Template
+### Customize Stories Template Query

 You may want to only list selected stories, for example those belonging to a certain category.
-There is not convenient meta field to achieve this, because there are too many possible parameters.
-But you can customize the output with the [fictioneer_filter_stories_query_args](FILTERS.md#apply_filters-fictioneer_filter_stories_query_args-query_args-post_id-) filter in a child theme.
-Make sure the name of your filter function is unique.
+While there isn’t a convenient meta field for this due to the numerous possible parameters, you can customize the output using the [fictioneer_filter_stories_query_args](FILTERS.md#apply_filters-fictioneer_filter_stories_query_args-query_args-post_id-) filter in a child theme.
+Ensure that the name of your filter function is unique, or else.

 ```php
 /**